Top 10 Best Bookshops in the World

 Mary and I came across this place when we were in St. Petersburg to visit the Hermitage Museum, which is one of my favourite museums anywhere in the world.
 Inside, it was all a bit higgledy-piggledy, but it had an immense and amazing selection of art books.
 Yes, I’ll admit I bought a couple.

 I have spent a lot of time in St. Petersburg over the years… seen the Mariinsky Ballet three times.
-Mary I were there as recently as 2019, but the sad thing is that I don’t think I’ll ever be able to visit that wonderful city ever again.
+Mary and I were there as recently as 2019, but the sad thing is that I don’t think I’ll ever be able to visit that wonderful city ever again.
 I just can’t see Putin letting tourists in like he used to.

 8. JOHN MENZIES (Princes Street, Edinburgh; now a Waterstones)